Garage Door Not Closing After Cleaning Sensor? Here’s the Real Fix

 Safe Cleaning Methods

-• Always use a soft, dry microfiber cloth to clean the sensor lens
+• Use a soft, dry microfiber cloth on the sensor lens — nothing abrasive, nothing wet

 • Avoid spraying water or cleaner directly onto the sensors

-• Hold the sensor lightly—don’t push or twist it while cleaning
+• Hold each sensor lightly while cleaning; don’t push or twist it out of position

 How Often to Clean Sensors